Stress Swaps: Ways to reduce exam stress

-Staying on top of your studies can be hard enough at the best of times, but the coronavirus (COVID-19) crisis has thrown in a few extra curveballs.
-Balancing assignment deadlines, exam prep and a new way of learning can all add up to a pretty stressful situation.
-Not to mention that learning from home = so many distractions.
+Staying on top of your studies can be hard enough at the best of times, but when you’re also balancing assignment deadlines and exam prep with work, social life and your wellbeing, it can all add up to a pretty stressful situation.

-But while you might feel stressed and distracted, making a few key changes will help you to stay on track.
+When you’re feeling stressed and distracted, and you’re struggling to study, try making a few key changes to help you stay on track.

 Set up a reward system

-One of the hardest things about focusing on your studies at home is sidestepping the many distractions and temptations that are on offer there.
-Who wouldn’t find it easier to escape into an eight-hour streamed series when you’ve hit a wall with your studies, rather than push through it?
+One of the hardest things about focusing on your studies is sidestepping the many distractions and temptations that are on offer.
+Who wouldn’t find it easier to escape into an eight-hour TV series when you’ve hit a wall with your studies, rather than push through it?
 But instead of denying yourself all distractions, try a work-and-reward system.
-For each hour of study, you could reward yourself with something: an episode of your fave show, an online game, or a FaceTime call with friends.
+For each hour of study, you could reward yourself with something: an episode of your fave show, an hour of gaming, or a FaceTime with a friend.

 Sharing is caring

-Sometimes a natural reaction to stress is to switch off, shut down and tap out, by turning off your notifications and pretending that whatever is going on simply doesn’t exist.
-This is especially true with the current global crisis (when all anyone can talk about is coronavirus), when pulling away from your pals and going AWOL might sound like a good idea.
-But in times of stress, whether it’s school-related or otherwise, talking to people is typically the best way forward.
+Sometimes a natural reaction to stress is to switch off, shut down and tap out —you might turn off your notifications and pretend that whatever is going on simply doesn’t exist.
+Pulling away from your pals and going AWOL might sound like a good idea, but in times of stress, whether it’s school-related or otherwise, talking to people is typically the best way forward.
 Give your friends a chance to lend a hand by letting them know what’s up with you.
 If they’re aware that you’re having a tough time and aren’t travelling so well, they’ll check in with you more often.

 Love the list